PayPal

 5. Payment confirmation

 Payment is completed through PayPal.
-Customer authorize payment through their PayPal account or balance.
+Customer authorizes payment through their PayPal account or balance.

 6. Merchant notification

-Payment page example Payment page example Payment page example
+PayPal payment page example PayPal payment page example PayPal payment page example

 Guide